 In late-20th century Japan, the color pink became widely associated with the girl culture and it’s preoccupation with Kawaii or extreme cuteness – demonstrated here by a Candy Pink Doll’s Dress merged onto an adult-sized sheath.
-The dress’s details experiment with elements of Kawaii style, using ruffles, a Peter Pan collar, and frothy textures.
+This pink dress can also be worn as a prom outfit and this pink prom dress details experiment with elements of Kawaii style, using ruffles, a Peter Pan collar, and frothy textures.

 Walden By Malorie Pangilinan (All Photos By Gail)